jamii/zest/design.md

 2
 ```

-Functions close over variables in their scope:
+Functions close over variables in their scope.

 ```
 n: 1;